Asphalt City: Plot

 When Rutkovsky returns, they are called to a shelter for a woman in labor, hoping they might deliver a baby.
 Instead, they arrive to Nia passed-out after prematurely delivering the baby during a heroin overdose.
 Rutkovsky says the baby is stillborn and takes it to another room while Cross treats Nia.
 When she regains consciousness, Nia says that she had been sober during the pregnancy but took heroin due to childbirth pain.
 Rutkovsky returns without the baby and they prepare to take Nia to the hospital when another paramedic team arrive, find the baby, and resuscitate it.
 Cross covers for Rutkovsky at a department debriefing and receives a reprimand while Rutkovsky is suspended.

 The next day, gang members persistently crowd Lafontaine and Cross, interfering with their ability to treat and move a patient.
 In the ambulance, Lafontaine searches the man and finds illegal drugs, then turns off the man's oxygen.
 Cross turns it back on, and Lafontaine protests that the drug dealer deserves to die and they can decide who survives transport, implying that Rutkovsky feels the same way.
 Later, Cross chokes Clara during sex and she severs their relationship.
 Lafontaine solicits Cross's help in beating a young drug dealer but instead Cross hits Lafontaine, to the latter's encouragement.

 Cross retakes the MCAT but is distracted by his experiences.
 He meets with Rutkovsky and they fight over the practice of withholding treatment.
 Rutkovsky calls Cross a coward for not doing what he knows is right, while Cross counters that denying treatment is tantamount to murder.

 Cross is partnered with Verdis and they are called to a boy having a painful seizure but his religious father denies treatment.
 Verdis advises Cross that with the pressures of the job, they have to look out for each other.
 They are called for a jumper at Rutkovsky's address and they find him dead.
 Cross has to be restrained by other paramedics, breaks down, and contemplates suicide.

 A year later, Cross visits Nia at a drug rehabilitation center and apologizes, saying that he became a paramedic for the best reasons but on that day he did the exact opposite.
 Still working as a paramedic, he breaks protocol to go into a burning building and intubates a girl who he is able to rescue.
+Later Cross visits the girl at the hospital where her mom thanks him for saving her daughter.
+Cross is then shown driving an ambulance through the New York City streets, with a message appearing before the credits roll, highlighting the psychological trauma and suicide rates among EMTs and paramedics, dedicating the film to them.